storj/docs/app/(docs)/object-mount/user-guides/access/page.md

 It can also execute operations on objects entirely remotely where possible.
 Some optimised operations are listed below.

-- {code}`mv` between locations within the same object storage provider uses remote-copy operations to avoid streaming through the client.
+- `mv` between locations within the same object storage provider uses remote-copy operations to avoid streaming through the client.
-- {code}`ln` hard links between locations within the same object storage provider use remote-copy operations to avoid streaming through the client.
+- `ln` hard links between locations within the same object storage provider use remote-copy operations to avoid streaming through the client.
   : Hard links between objects in the same bucket will work like local hard links when in POSIX mode.